 Commerce and Accountancy Optional

 Commerce as an optional is very technical in nature and hence a sufficient number of candidates are opting for this optional.
-It is a good scoring optional and provides advantage to commerce graduates as the undergraduate and professional studies are utilized in both paper 1 & 2.
-Also the fact that commerce and accountancy are your parent subjects; it makes the preparation a whole lot easier.
-Large portion of commerce syllabus is static in nature.
+It is a good scoring optional and provides an advantage to commerce graduates as the undergraduate and professional studies are utilized in both paper 1 & 2.
+Also, the fact that commerce and accountancy are your parent subjects; it makes the preparation a whole lot easier.
+A large portion of commerce syllabus is static in nature.
 Commerce is indeed a lengthy optional in terms of preparation time and revision.

-Commerce and Accountancy consists of 2 papers i.e. paper 1 and 2.
+Commerce and Accountancy consist of 2 papers i.e. paper 1 and 2.

-b) Paper 2 of Commerce on the other hand is totally theoretical and poses a challenge for many aspirants due to non availability of good material.
-Writing practice and use of relevant examples from current affairs helps one fetch better marks in paper 2.
+b) Paper 2 of Commerce on the other hand is totally theoretical and poses a challenge for many aspirants due to non-availability of good material.
+Writing practice and use of relevant examples from current affairs help one fetch better marks in paper 2.